ishh-xd/Plutonix-Documents/README.md

 # Plutonix-Policy
-Policies of Plutonix discord bot.
+Policies of Ishh's all discord bot.